About Molina Complete Care and Managed Care

 - Information that’s written in other languages

 We indicate which providers speak other languages in our Provider Online Directory.
-To find a provider who speaks another language, please visit [Health Plan URL] and choose [insert whatever the option is for finding a provider].
+To find a provider who speaks another language, please visit our Provider Online Directory and choose Just Browsing to search for a provider with less personalization or Log In to sign in to the member portal so see providers in your network and other personalized enhancements.
 The MCC provider directories will let you know if a provider’s office has interpreter services available.
 If you have any other cultural needs or if you need help finding a provider that speaks a language other than English, please call Member Services at (800) 424-5891 (TTY/TDD: 711) Monday-Friday 8 am-6 pm local time/MST.